Hallelujah78/crossword-app/AI For Everyone.md

 - **Optimism for Reducing AI Bias:**
   - Better ideas for reducing AI bias than human bias.
+    - it's potentially easier to eliminate AI bias than human bias
   - Potential to make AI decisions more fair and less biased.

 - **Next Topic:**